tfsojon/richinsql-blog/content/post/2021-08-30-sql-functions-in-views-are-bad.md

   - SQL
 ---

-One of th things I have spent a lot of time investigating recently is slow running queries, why are some of the queries in the data warehouse slow?
+One of the things I have spent a lot of time investigating recently is slow running queries, why are some of the queries in the data warehouse slow?
 They are relivtivly simple, return only a few rows each but take 5-10 minutes to execute.
 Often they have a function which for example gets the start of the working week for the date passed.

 I set about investigating what was causing this, and it turns out having UDF (User Defined Functions) inside your views is a really bad idea, it forces the view to run serially (single thread)